ploomber/contributing/maintainer.md

 https://binder.ploomber.io/v2/gh/USER/NAME/BRANCH?urlpath=path/to/notebook
 ```

-When testing the code: put yourself in the user's shoes (who has never executed this code) an ask yourself if it's clear what the new code is doing and how it can benefit them.
+When testing the code: put yourself in the user's shoes (who has never executed this code) and ask yourself if it's clear what the new code is doing and how it can benefit them.
 These are some questions to ask yourself:

 - Is this feature easy to discover? (e.g., via documentation)
 - Is the documentation clear for me to understand why should I care?